shadowga/website/_docs/2/d-donating.md

 * The warm and beneficial feeling of making a contribution to our server.
 * Being labelled as a hero by our community.
 * Receiving a sincere 'thank you' note from our staff.
-* An attractive Title of Donator for your account on the forum and our Discord server.
+* An attractive Title of Donor for your account on the forum and our Discord server.

 ## How to donate
 Donating to the server is easy.